haiduc32/NugetMcpServer/README.md

 - Console logging set to trace level
 - MCP server registered with STDIO transport
 - Automatic discovery and registration of tools
-- HttpClient service for downloading NuGet packages
+- Multi-source NuGet support with authentication
+- NuGetHttpClientService for managing authenticated HTTP clients
-- NuGetPackageService for package operations
+- NuGetPackageService for package operations across multiple sources
 - InterfaceFormattingService and EnumFormattingService for code formatting
+- Configuration-based source management with priority handling

 ## Available Tools